rlvlad/wt-project-2025/docs/src/sections/components.typ

 PlaylistDAO methods:

-- getPlaylistTitle
+- `getPlaylistTitle`
-- deletePlaylist
+- `deletePlaylist`
-- getTrackGroup
+- `getTrackGroup`
-- addTracksToPlaylist
+- `addTracksToPlaylist`
-- removeTracksFromPlaylist
+- `removeTracksFromPlaylist`
-- checkPlaylistOwner
+- `checkPlaylistOwner`
-- getUserPlaylists
+- `getUserPlaylists`
-- getPlaylistTracksByTitle
+- `getPlaylistTracksByTitle`
-- createPlaylist
+- `createPlaylist`
-- getPlaylistTracksById#footnote[Modified in the RIA version to account for custom track order.]
+- `getPlaylistTracksById`#footnote[#ria() Modified in the RIA version to account for custom track order.]
-- getTracksNotInPlaylist
+- `getTracksNotInPlaylist`
-- #ria() updateTrackOrder
+- #ria() `updateTrackOrder`

 TrackDAO methods:

-- addTrack
+- `addTrack`
-- isImageFileAlreadyPresent
+- `isImageFileAlreadyPresent`
-- checkTrackOwner
+- `checkTrackOwner`
-- isTrackFileAlreadyPresent
+- `isTrackFileAlreadyPresent`
-- getTrackById
+- `getTrackById`
-- getUserTracks
+- `getUserTracks`

 UserDAO methods:

-- checkUser
+- `checkUser`
-- addUser
+- `addUser`

 All the methods are intuitively named and don't need further explanations.
 Either way, they are explained throughout the next section in their respective sequence.

 == RIA subproject

 HomeView, class that manages the homepage:
-- `show()` --- Show the homepage
+- `show` --- Show the homepage
-- `loadPlaylist()` --- Loads all the User Playlists
+- `loadPlaylist` --- Loads all the User Playlists
-- `loadButtons()` --- Load buttons in the top nav bar and button functionality in the sidebar
+- `loadButtons` --- Load buttons in the top nav bar and button functionality in the sidebar
-- `playlistGrid()` --- Load the Playlists
+- `playlistGrid` --- Load the Playlists
-- `createPlaylistButton()` --- Creates and returns a button based on the playlist parameter
+- `createPlaylistButton` --- Creates and returns a button based on the playlist parameter
-- `loadCreatePlaylistModal()` --- Loads the modal for creating playlists to the modal container
+- `loadCreatePlaylistModal` --- Loads the modal for creating playlists to the modal container
-- `loadUploadTrackModal()` --- Loads the modal for uploading tracks to the modal container
+- `loadUploadTrackModal` --- Loads the modal for uploading tracks to the modal container
-- `loadUserTracksOl()` --- Get user Tracks and creates draggable list items
+- `loadUserTracksOl` --- Get user Tracks and creates draggable list items
-- `dragStart()` --- As soon as the User drags an Element
+- `dragStart` --- As soon as the User drags an Element
-- `dragOver()` --- The User is dragging the Element around
+- `dragOver` --- The User is dragging the Element around
-- `dragLeave()` --- The User has started dragging the Element
+- `dragLeave` --- The User has started dragging the Element
-- `drop()` --- The User has dropped the Track in the desired location
+- `drop` --- The User has dropped the Track in the desired location
-- `loadReorderModal()` --- Generates the modal to reorder the Tracks
+- `loadReorderModal` --- Generates the modal to reorder the Tracks
-- `closeReorderModal()` --- Removes the reorder tracks modal
+- `closeReorderModal` --- Removes the reorder tracks modal
-- `saveOrder()` --- Save new Tracks custom order
+- `saveOrder` --- Save new Tracks custom order

 MainLoader, centralized management of the HomePage:
-- `start()` --- Initializes the HomeView: adds listeners on buttons, refreshes the page
+- `start` --- Initialize the HomeView: add listeners on buttons, refresh the page
-- `refreshPage()` --- Refresh the HomeView: clear all modals and reload them
+- `refreshPage` --- Refresh the HomeView: clear all modals and reload them
-- `loadYears()` --- Load year from 1900 to the current one for upload track modal
+- `loadYears` --- Load year from 1900 to the current one for upload track modal
-- `loadGenres()` --- Load the musical genres for upload track modal
+- `loadGenres` --- Load the musical genres for upload track modal

 PlaylistView class:
-- `trackGrid()` --- Load all the Tracks associated to a Playlist
+- `trackGrid` --- Load all the Tracks associated to a Playlist and return a grid
-- `loadPlaylistTracks()` --- Load all the Tracks associated to a Playlist
+- `loadPlaylistTracks` --- Load all the Tracks associated to a Playlist
-- `loadPlaylistView()` --- Load everything needed for viewing and interacting with the Playlist and its contents
+- `loadPlaylistView` --- Load everything needed for viewing and interacting with the Playlist and its contents
-- `loadAddTracksModal()` --- Load the modal for adding tracks to a playlist to the modal container
+- `loadAddTracksModal` --- Load the modal for adding tracks to a playlist to the modal container
-- `loadPrevNextButton()` --- Load the buttons for changing the viewed track group in the playlist view
+- `loadPrevNextButton` --- Load the buttons for changing the viewed track group in the playlist view

 TrackView class:
-- `show()` --- Show the Track to play
+- `show` --- Show the Track to play
-- `trackPlayer()` --- Load the Track player DOM elements.
+- `trackPlayer` --- Load the Track player DOM elements.
 Unlike the other loaders, it's only a center panel
-- `loadSingleTrack()` --- Load a single Track from a Playlist
+- `loadSingleTrack` --- Load a single Track from a Playlist

 Utils (not a class but a file):
-- `makeCall()` --- Make an asynchronous call to the server by specifying method, URL, form to send, the function to execute and whether to reset the given form
+- `makeCall` --- Make an asynchronous call to the server by specifying method, URL, form to send, the function to execute and whether to reset the given form
-- `loadUserTracks()` --- Get user tracks and add them to the track selector parameter
+- `loadUserTracks` --- Get user tracks and add them to the track selector parameter
-- `createModal()`--- Create basic modal element; used as a building block for creating modals
+- `createModal`--- Create basic modal element; used as a building block for creating modals
-- `clearModals()` --- Delete everything from modals div
+- `clearModals` --- Delete everything from modals div
-- `cleanMain()` --- Delete everything from main div
+- `cleanMain` --- Delete everything from main div
-- `clearBottomNavbar()` --- Delete the bottom navbar if present
+- `clearBottomNavbar` --- Delete the bottom navbar if present
-- `showModal()` --- Make the modal visible
+- `showModal` --- Make the modal visible

 And finally the interfaces, which are the Typescript translation of the Record classes.